(Crop Production Management)

 Tuition fees cover the cost of a student’s academic studies.
 This usually includes teaching costs, registration and examination fees (not repeat or trailing modules, re-sit fees or coursework resubmission).
 Any costs associated with work placements will be the student’s responsibility.

-The International Agriculture University offers scholarships and grants for both local and international students.
-Grantees will have an opportunity to study postgraduate or undergraduate courses with 0 tuition fee, covered by the Ministry of Agriculture.
+The International Agriculture University offers scholarships and grants for only local students.
+Grantees will have an opportunity to study undergraduate courses with 0 tuition fee, covered by the Ministry of Agriculture.
 Currently, local students of the International Agriculture University are able to apply for scholarships from the Ministry of Agriculture and more.

 Subject Area Leader